space-echo/datacamp_slides/02. Data Scientist with R/01. Introductory R/README.md

-No slides available as at June 2018 for Introductory R
+No slides available as at June 2018 for this course